dnndev/xmp-docs/form-controls/script-block.md

 # `<ScriptBlock>`

 `<ScriptBlock>` registers a JavaScript block (or an external script file) with the hosting page so it ends up in the head, body-top, or body-bottom of the rendered HTML.
-The block is identified by `ScriptId`, which lets the same script appear in multiple forms or templates without rendering twice when `RegisterOnce="True"`.
+The block is identified by `ScriptId`, which lets the same script appear in multiple forms or views without rendering twice when `RegisterOnce="True"`.

 The actual `<script>` tag goes between the opening and closing `<ScriptBlock>` tags — wrap it in a CDATA section if your script contains characters that confuse the XML parser.